estate.co

 • Springdale boasts a diverse food scene and Tyson Foods headquarters.

 The point?
-Where you choose to live will color your entire experience.
+Where you choose to live will color your entire experience in the Bentonville-Fayetteville-Rogers-Springdale corridor.
 Map out your daily haunts—workplace, favorite grocery chain, kids’ school—before signing a lease or contract.

 The Housing Market Is Still (Relatively) Affordable—But Competitive

 Compared with Austin, Denver, or Nashville, home prices in NWA can feel downright reasonable.
 A three-bedroom house in a good school district often starts in the high $200s, and brand-new builds in the suburbs hover in the $300s to low $400s.
-That said, demand has surged: corporate transfers, remote workers, and first-time buyers are all bidding on the same limited inventory.
+That said, demand has surged: corporate transfers, remote workers, and first-time buyers are all bidding on the same limited inventory, which is why understanding the Northwest Arkansas cost of living before you budget matters so much.
+Pro tip: Get pre-approved, link up with a local agent early, and be ready to tour homes on short notice.
+If you’re renting, expect well-kept apartments in the $1,000–$1,500 range for a two-bed, but move quickly when you find one that fits your budget.
+Zeroing in on Centerton specifically?
+Our guide on hiring a Centerton REALTOR breaks down exactly what to look for in an agent.

 Jobs Are Plentiful—And Not Just in Retail